QTDerg/switcher-roo/README.md

 ## What is this?

 Switcher⇌Roo is app designed by Tyroo for her furry transformation themed art.
 It has sliders and options that are used to modify depicted characters body and/or personality aspects.
-Search for switcher-roo tag on e621 to get the idea.
+Search up switcher-roo tag on e621 to get the idea.

 ## Key features